hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 layout: "aws"
 page_title: "AWS: aws_lambda_event_source_mapping"
 description: |-
   Provides a Lambda event source mapping.
-This allows Lambda functions to get events from Kinesis, DynamoDB, SQS and Managed Streaming for Apache Kafka (MSK).
+This allows Lambda functions to get events from Kinesis, DynamoDB, SQS, Amazon MQ and Managed Streaming for Apache Kafka (MSK).
 ---

 # Resource: aws_lambda_event_source_mapping

 Provides a Lambda event source mapping.
-This allows Lambda functions to get events from Kinesis, DynamoDB, SQS and Managed Streaming for Apache Kafka (MSK).
+This allows Lambda functions to get events from Kinesis, DynamoDB, SQS, Amazon MQ and Managed Streaming for Apache Kafka (MSK).

 For information about Lambda and how to use it, see [What is AWS Lambda?][1].
 For information about event source mappings, see [CreateEventSourceMapping][2] in the API docs.